 Starting with her first trip to New Mexico in 1929, she slowly grew apart from New York and abstract painting.
 This show mostly ends after her hospitalization for major depression in 1933.
 Yet the work ripples through generations of artists after her.
 Vaginal imagery from Blue Flower in 1918 bears on feminist art, and so does her willingness to place her own image front and center.
 Bars and curves of color that bleed into one another anticipate Morris Louis and Helen Frankenthaler in the 1950s—like her 1919 Red and Orange Streak against a green background and a 1924 Red, Yellow, and Black Streak.
 By the end, her images had become as symmetric and "all-over" as Modernism could ever wish.

 If O'Keeffe's image feels stage managed, she deserves credit as stage manager.
-If her cow's skull has become too much of an icon, she had to know its place in the myth of the American West.
+If her cow's skull has become too much of an icon, she had to know its place in the myth of the American West as a new Eden.
 She liked to deny that she even liked flowers.
 As props go, they simply came cheap.
 She knew perfectly well, though, their association with femininity.
 She reveled in it, while putting it through its paces.

 Her entire life has mythic proportions.
 She could hardly have a better birthplace than near Sun Prairie, in Wisconsin.
 She could hardly choose a better place for her summers after Stieglitz died, in 1946, than Ghost Ranch.
 She valued her independence enough to leave New York in 1908 for commercial work, when a woman faced few choices other than marriage.
 It says something that, after hooking up with Stieglitz in 1916, she took off again to Texas for two years, for her last teaching job.
 At her death, she left behind her own museum and study center—with over a thousand of her works.